PLEASE READ THE INFORMATION ABOUT OUR SERVICE BEFORE APPLYING >>>>>>>>>>>>>

 • £40 per session if you are working and earning £25,000 (gross salary) or more

 All of our evening sessions are charged at £40.
-You will need to provide proof of circumstances for our concession rates.

 Please note that the Centre charges for missed or cancelled sessions, even if you notify us in advance that you will not be able to attend.
 The Centre does not charge for sessions cancelled by your therapist.
 Further information (in the form of our Client Guidelines) will be provided if you start in the service.